FriendsOfTYPO3/frontend_editing/Documentation/NewContentElements/Index.rst

 New Content Elements
 ------------

-It's possible to add drop zone for new content elements in a custom places.
-There a special ContentEditableWrapperService.
+It's possible to add drop zones for new content elements in a custom content elements.
+This is done by the class called ContentEditableWrapperService.

 - Example of usage.